 When considering the observed potential confounders county of residence, other drug use, comorbidity and parity (for female cancers), these factors might either be confounders themselves, or they might act as a proxy for other confounders.
-For example, place of residency may reflect a different drug use and/or cancer risk pattern on the population level possibly capturing a combination of life-style related variables.
+For example, place of residency may reflect a different drug use and/or cancer risk pattern on the population level possibly capturing a combination of lifestyle related variables.
 County of residency had the largest impact when investigating drug use related to melanoma (related to sun exposure) and stomach cancer risk (related to H. pylori infection).
 Long-term use of other drugs (from other drug groups than the drug of interest) captures whether the effect observed for a specific drug group of interest might be due to the drug group itself or due to another drug group used in combination or supplemental.
 In this case, the other drug use might directly be associated to the drug under investigation, but may also impact cancer risk, thus acting as a confounder on the drug-cancer association.
-One example is NSAIDs that are often coadministered with proton pump inhibitors to reduce NSAIDinduced gastrointestinal adverse events.
+One example is non-steroid anti-inflammatory drugs (NSAID) which are often co-administered with proton pump inhibitors to reduce NSAID-induced gastrointestinal adverse events.

-A comparison between our results and recent similar DWAS in Denmark and Sweden indicates concordance in 8 of 10 (Denmark), and 25 of 95 (Sweden) drug-cancer associations.
+A comparison between our results and recent similar DWAS in Denmark and Sweden indicates concordance in 8 out of 10 (Denmark), and 25 out of 95 (Sweden) drug-cancer associations.
 These high proportions of agreement reveal a proof of concept, especially as these studies vary in study design and analytical methods.
-Another study from the Kaisers Permanente program (3) suggested that the following associations may not be due to chance: Sulindac with gallbladder cancer and leukemia, hyoscyamine with non-Hodgkin lymphoma, nortriptyline with esophageal and hepatic cancer, oxazepam with lung cancer, both fluoxetine and paroxetine with testicular cancer, hydrochlorothiazide with renal and lip cancer, and nifedipine with lip cancer.
-Among the cancers we included in our study, we found detrimental associations between use of oxazepam (N05BA04) and lung cancer risk (HR, 1.90; unadjusted 95% CI, 1.23-1.50) and a tendency for hydrochlorothiazide (C03AA03) and kidney cancer risk (HR, 1.52; unadjusted 95% CI, 0.93-2.46), whereas the other drug-cancer combinations proposed by the Kaiser Permanente program had too few exposed cases in our study to allow replication.
+Another study from the Kaisers Permanente program [3] suggested that the following associations may not be due to chance: sulindac with gallbladder cancer and leukemia, hyoscyamine with non-Hodgkin lymphoma, nortriptyline with esophageal and hepatic cancer, oxazepam with lung cancer, both fluoxetine and paroxetine with testicular cancer, hydrochlorothiazide with renal and lip cancer, and nifedipine with lip cancer.
+Among the cancers we included in our study, we found detrimental associations between use of oxazepam (N05BA04) and lung cancer risk (HR= 1.90; unadjusted Cl: 1.23-1.50) and a tendency for hydrochlorothiazide (C03AA03) and kidney cancer risk (HR = 1.52, unadjusted Cl: 0.93-2.46), while the other drug-cancer combinations proposed by the Kaiser Permanente program had too few exposed cases in our study to allow replication.

 We presented three examples of unexpected associations from our analyses.
 To our knowledge, they have not been reported previously in epidemiological studies.
 Some preclinical evidence exists for two of the examples.
-Histamine has been reported to be a growth factor for human cell lines from many cancers (30), including melanoma (31) and cancers from the gastrointestinal tract (32).
-The picture is, however, complicated with divergent effects of histamine depending on the characteristics of the cancer cells (32), possibly explaining why solely melanoma showed a positive association with H2-receptor antagonists in our study.
-Proton pump inhibitors will decrease intracellular pH and was found to inhibit melanoma cell growth in vitro and in nude mice transplanted with human melanoma (33).
+Histamine has been reported to be a growth factor for human cell lines from many cancers [30], including melanoma [31] and cancers from the gastrointestinal tract [32].
+The picture is, however, complicated with divergent effects of histamine depending on the characteristics of the cancer cells [32], possibly explaining why solely melanoma showed a positive association with H2-receptor antagonists in our study.
+Proton pump inhibitors will decrease intracellular pH and was found to inhibit melanoma cell growth in vitro and in nude mice transplanted with human melanoma [33].
 The only drug in the group of propulsives is metoclopramide, inhibitor of dopaminergic D2 receptors.
-Overexpression of D2 receptors was found to inhibit growth in non-small cell lung cancer cell lines (34), and D2-receptor agonists abrogated lung tumor progression in human xenograft murine models (35).
-Moreover, pathological examination of human lung cancer tissue revealed a positive correlation between endothelial D2 receptor expression and tumor stage (35).
+Overexpression of D2 receptors was found to inhibit growth in non-small cell lung cancer cell lines [34], and D2-receptor agonists abrogated lung tumor progression in human xenograft murine models [35].
+Moreover, pathological examination of human lung cancer tissue revealed a positive correlation between endothelial D2 receptor expression and tumor stage [35].
 However, we did not find any preclinical evidence supporting our findings of a possible protective association between anticholinesterases and a class of anti-dementia drugs, and lung, colon and particularly prostate cancer.

-Discussion of methods
+Discussion of Methods